 TANZ Ltd provides services through its TANZ eCampus operations.
-The services include delivery of courses for Institutes of Technology and Polytechnics (ITPs) via a delivery platform with a surrounding community, and may include the provision of other services such as student support, course design and development and professional development.
+The services include delivery of courses for Institutes of Technology and Polytechnics (ITPs) via a delivery platform with a surrounding community, and may include the provision of other services such as learner support, course design and development and professional development.

-People participating in the TANZ eCampus Community (staff, students and others) may be employed by or enrolled in a range of institutions and are subject to Privacy Legislation and the policies of their institution.
+People participating in the TANZ eCampus Community (staff, learners and others) may be employed by or enrolled in a range of institutions and are subject to Privacy Legislation and the policies of their institution.

 The purpose of this policy is to ensure a learning environment for all users that respects all community participants and their right to Privacy (under the Privacy Act).

 - This policy applies to all users of the TANZ Ltd TANZ eCampus website and participants in the TANZ eCampus community.